-I am a manuscript and book chapter reviewer.
-I have presented at International and local conferences.
-I teach courses in the Master's and Ph.D. programs.
-Clinically, I am an active Pediatric and Family Nurse Practitioner.
-The greatest and most enjoyable part of my profession is sharing and passing the torch to the next generation nurse scientist.
+My courses that I teach include research and health policy.
+I teach in both master and PhD programs.
+Clinically, I am an active Pediatric and Family Nurse Practitioner and involved locally and international NAPNAP chapters.
+The most enjoyable part of my career is passing the torch to the next generation of nurse scientists.

 NURS 60403 – Methods of Inquiry